IRNAS/irnas-workflows-software/workflow-templates/basic/README.md

 ## Extra stuff

-If you want to receive Slack notifications every time are release is made just go to the desired channel and directly use GitHub subscribe commands:
+If you want to receive Slack notifications every time the release is made just go to the desired channel and directly use GitHub subscribe commands:

 ```